maxx1128/eleventy-personal-site/posts/2020-02-16-innate-danger-moderates.md

 The short version: these moderates understood issues in the abstract.
 But they never experienced the cruel effects firsthand. **They say the status quo should change but have no desire to change it - often because they benefit even at others' expense.** So they dismiss any push to change the status quo as disruptive.
 Even if it's for a cause they "support."

 Yes, these efforts are disruptive.
 By definition, one needs to disrupt a bad system to fix it.
 You need to tear out a broken pipe to put in a better on.
 Dismissing these efforts as "people only looking for attention" exposes one's privilege fast.
 They never had to fight what so many others do each day.

+If you truly care about others and their rights, you need to accept the sacrifices that come with that.
+This includes giving a little on your own, so groups can collectively get what they needed but were deprived of for centuries.